Wessex FM

-Wessex FM was a local radio station for the Weymouth, Dorchester and Bridport areas of Dorset, originating from studios in Dorchester.
+Wessex FM was an Independent Local Radio station for the Weymouth, Dorchester and Bridport areas of Dorset, originating from studios in Dorchester.
 It broadcast on 97.2 MHz in Weymouth and Dorchester (from the Bincombe Hill transmitter), and on 96.0 MHz in Bridport (from the Bridport transmitter).

 History

 Early days

-A group of local radio enthusiasts had been campaigning to have an Independent Local Radio (ILR) station in Dorset for some time, and eventually the Radio Authority issued the licence early in 1993.
-This was probably one of the last totally independent commercial radio stations in the country.
+A group of local radio enthusiasts had been campaigning to have an Independent Local Radio (ILR) station in Dorset for some time.
+The Radio Authority advertised the licence early in 1992 and awarded it to ‘Regent Radio’ in early 1993.